 A plethora of French Easter Brioches

-In France, all sorts of orange blossom cakes are prepared for Easter, such as the brioche vendéenne with butter.
+All sorts of orange blossom cakes are prepared for Easter in France, such as the brioche vendéenne with butter.

 In Frontignan, near Sète, we are fond of miquettes.
 These are aniseed brioches.